 While Bengaluru nightlife may not be comparable to that of Mumbai, expats will find that there is a fair amount to keep one entertained after the sun goes down.
 The city has numerous entertainment venues, including open-air lounges, sports pubs and chic rooftop bars on some of its tallest structures.
 For a hipster crowd, hop over to Indiranagar where scores of craft breweries and lively pubs abound.

 Eating out in Bengaluru

 Like most big cities, Bengaluru has a lot to offer in terms of dining options.
-Whether expats are on the lookout for authentic local street food, a fine dining experience or something in between, one is sure to find it in Bengaluru.
-Thanks to the city's large expat population and exposure to international cultures, residents will find that there are a wide variety of different cuisines on offer.
+Whether expats are on the lookout for authentic local street food, a fine dining experience or something in between, they're sure to find it in Bengaluru.
+Thanks to the city's large expat population and exposure to international cultures, residents will find that there is a wide variety of different cuisines on offer.

 As the population of people with a high disposable income grows in Bengaluru, the city has also seen the rise of more and more innovative experimental and premium restaurants.

 Shopping enthusiasts in Bengaluru won’t be disappointed.
 The city has something for everyone, regardless of their budget or preferences, from narrow market lanes to swanky shopping malls.

 Commercial Street is one of the most popular shopping spots, stocking a wide range of clothing, textiles, footwear, jewellery and sports equipment.
 Mahatma Gandhi Road offers a more authentic Indian shopping experience, where expats can find good deals on silk saris, antiques and local handicrafts.